Mortgages for Steel-Framed Homes

 Save a bigger deposit

-Saving a bigger deposit is easier said than done but it can improve your chances of getting the mortgage you need.
+Saving a bigger deposit is easier said than done, but it can improve your chances of getting the mortgage you need.
 Most residential mortgage lenders ask for a deposit of at least 10%.
-This means you may need an even larger deposit to buy a steel framed home.
+This means you may need an even larger deposit to buy a steel-framed home.

 Improve your credit rating

 If you’re able to improve your credit rating before applying for a mortgage, this could make it easier to get the loan you need.
-Unfortunately, building your credit score isn’t an overnight process and it can take a number of months.
+Unfortunately, building your credit score isn’t an overnight process, and it can take a number of months.

 Here are a few steps that could help you improve your score:

-• Make existing debt payments on time and in full.
+- Make existing debt payments on time and in full.

-• Settle any debts you’re in a position to clear.
+- Settle any debts you’re in a position to clear.

-• Let the referencing agencies know if you spot any mistakes.
+- Let the referencing agencies know if you spot any mistakes.

-• Register to vote on the electoral roll.
+- Register to vote on the electoral roll.

-• Avoid making any unnecessary credit applications.
+- Avoid making any unnecessary credit applications.

 Use a mortgage broker

-Your mortgage advisor will also know which lenders are least likely to approve your application based on your personal circumstances.
+Your mortgage advisor will also know which lenders are least likely to approve your application based on your circumstances.
 With this knowledge, they can help you avoid damaging your credit score with a rejected application.

 The importance of paying for a building survey

-Not all steel framed houses are built the same way and some are considered less risky than others.
+Not all steel-framed houses are built the same way, and some are considered less risky than others.
 If you’re lucky enough to be buying one that does well in the survey, this could make it easier to get a mortgage.

-If you apply for a mortgage with a lender who’ll consider lending to steel framed house buyers, they’ll usually carry out a thorough inspection of the property themselves, too.
-This can make the application process longer than it would be ordinarily and there may be more admin involved.
+If you apply for a mortgage with a lender who’ll consider lending to steel-framed house buyers, they’ll usually carry out a thorough inspection of the property themselves, too.
+This can make the application process longer than it would ordinarily be, and there may be more admin involved.

-Speak with a broker who specialises in steel framed properties
+Speak with a broker who specialises in steel-framed properties

 In some cases, they might even be able to speed up the process and get you a mortgage quicker than if you were applying alone.